How CFOs Can Level Up with Technology to Navigate a Turbulent Market

 Say ‘yes’ to automation

 Gone are the days when completing a large number of tasks by hand could pass as ‘high productivity’.
-In today’s modern business world, you need to act swiftly while keeping light on your toes.
+In today’s modern business world, you need to act swiftly while staying agile.
 Key to this is automating tasks that normally take hours into short quick bursts of highly focused work.

 In short, automation is quickly becoming a game-changer, especially for smaller businesses.
 Just take this report on business automation by Zapier - 88% of SMBs say automation helps them compete with larger players, while 2 out of 3 workers express that automation makes them more productive so they can focus on more high-value wins.